DRSM: De-Randomized Smoothing on Malware Classifier Providing Certified Robustness: Background and Notations

+In this work, we will be using the state-of-the-art static malware detection model to this date, named MalConv \citep{raff2018malware}, as our base classifier.
+While there are other models like Ember, GBDT \citep{anderson2018ember} for malware detection, note that -- these models can work only on feature vectors, and our work focuses on raw binary executables files.
+Let us represent the MalConv model (see Figure \ref{fig:malconv_model}) as $F_{\theta} : X \rightarrow [0,1]$ with a set of parameters $\theta$ that it learns through training.
+If the output of $F_{\theta}(X)$ is greater than $0.5$ then the prediction is considered as 1 or malicious, and vice versa.
+We set the input length as $2$MB following the original paper.

-In this paper, we used MalConv model by Raff et.al. \cite{raff2018malware} for malware vs benign binary file detection, depicted in figure \ref{fig:malconv} \footnote{Taken from \cite{8553214}}.
-We denote the set of all bytes as $X \subseteq [0, N-1]$, where $ N = 256$.
-A binary file is a sequence of k bytes $x = (x_1, x_2, x_3, ... x_k)$, where $ x_i \in X$ for all $1 \leq i \leq k$.
-Note that the length $k$ varies for different files, thus $k$ is not fixed.
-However, the input vector fed into the network has to be of a fixed dimension.
-So, we extract the first $D$ bytes from $x$, or pad zeros at the end of $x$ if $k < D$, to fix the input length to $D$.
-Each byte $x_i$ is then passed to an embedding layer with embedding matrix $ Z \in \mathbb{R}^{D \times 8}$, which generates an embedding vector $z_i = \phi (x_i)$ of 8 elements.
-This vector is then passed through two convolution layers, using ReLU and sigmoid activation functions respectively.
+MalConv takes in each byte $x_i$ from file $X$ and then passes it to an embedding layer with an embedding matrix $Z \in \mathbb{R}^{D \times 8}$, which generates an embedding vector $z_i = \phi (x_i)$ of 8 elements.
+This vector is then passed through two convolution layers, using ReLU and sigmoid activation functions.
 These activation outputs are combined through a gating which performs an element-wise multiplication to mitigate the vanishing gradient problem.
 The output is then fed into a temporal max pooling layer, followed by a fully connected layer.
-Finally, a softmax layer calculates the probability of $x$ being a malware or not.
-In short, MalConv is a CNN-based network preceded by an embedding layer, and let us represent the whole model as $F_{\theta} : X \rightarrow [0,1]$ with a set of parameters $\theta$ that it learns through training.
-If the output of $F_{\theta}(x)$ is greater than $0.5$ then the prediction is considered as 1 or malicious, and vice versa.
+Finally, a softmax layer calculates the probability of $X$ being a malware or benign file.